piyushpandita92/pydes/README.md

 Pandita, Piyush, Ilias Bilionis, Jitesh Panchal, B. P. Gautham, Amol Joshi, and Pramod Zagade.
 "STOCHASTIC MULTIOBJECTIVE OPTIMIZATION ON A BUDGET: APPLICATION TO MULTIPASS WIRE DRAWING WITH QUANTIFIED UNCERTAINTIES."
 International Journal for Uncertainty Quantification 8, no. 3 (2018).

+Parts of the code have been translated from the package available at http://liacs.leidenuniv.nl/~csmoda/index.php?page=code.

 It needs the support of the following PYTHON packages.
 1. pyDOE